rishijadaun/Themework/README.md

 Tested up to: 5.9
 Stable tag: 1.0.0

-Themework is a lightweight WordPress theme  - for IT Solutions, SEO Agency and Services Company built with a focus on speed, SEO and usability.
+<blockquote>Themework is a lightweight WordPress theme  - for IT Solutions, SEO Agency and Services Company built with a focus on speed, SEO and usability.</blockquote>

 == Description ==